Interior Drain Tile System

-By sealing the drain tile system and applying a slight vacuum pressure to it with a specialised fan, we can create a negative pressure beneath the basement floor.
-Slab depressurization can dramatically reduce water vapor and soil gas intrusion.
-You can eliminate the need for dehumidifiers.
-If there is a radon issue, it can reduce radon to outdoor air levels.
-Sub-slab Depressurization can be easily added to a drain tile system installation.
+By sealing the drain tile system and applying a slight vacuum with a specialised fan, we can create a negative pressure beneath the basement floor.
+This can dramatically reduce water vapor and soil gas intrusion.
+It may even completely eliminate the need for dehumidifiers.
+If there is a radon issue, it can reduce radon levels by up to 99%.
+Sub-slab depressurization Is highly effective when added to a drain tile system.
 See Radon Mitigation

 Note: Whether installing along with a drain tile system or as a retro-fit on an existing system we will never simply glue a sump lid shut with silicone to seal up a system as others may do.
 We will always use a gasketed lid that can easily be removed and replaced by the homeowner when excess to the sump pump is necessary.